This post shows you the best herbs to grow for tea!

 Here are some ways to incorporate tea into your daily life:

-• Morning Boost: Swap out that strong hit of caffeine for a soothing cup of tea!
-Start your day with a cup of rosemary, ginger, or holy basil tea to energize and focus your mind.
+- Morning Boost: Swap out that strong hit of caffeine for a soothing dose of tea!
+Start your day with a fresh cup to energize and focus your mind.

 Growing an herb garden for tea is a deeply rewarding experience.